31st of February

 While the single did little commercially, by 1968 the trio had generated a large following in their native Jacksonville, Florida.
 Opting for yet another name change they relocating to Miami and as The 31st of February (anyone know the significance?), signed a recording contract with the Vanguard Records.

 Co-produced by Steve Alaimo and Mike Shapiro, 1969's "The 31st of February" has always struck me as an undiscovered gem.
 Performed with considerable enthusiasm, the collection was varied and energetic.
-Boyer had a great voice, that occasionally reminded me of a more commercial Greg Allman, perfectly suited for the band's excursions into Byrds-styled folk-rock ('Porcelain Mirrors' and 'A Different Kind of Head'), progressive ('Treason') and psyche ('A Nickel's Worth of Benny's Help').
+Boyer had a great voice that occasionally reminded me of a more commercial Greg Allman.
+As displayed on tracks like the mournful 'Porcelain Mirrors' and 'A Different Kind of Head', Boyer's lovelorn voice was perfectly suited for the band's excursions into Byrds-styled folk-rock.
+He was equally impressive on their progressive outings ('Treason') and psyche ('A Nickel's Worth of Benny's Help').
 Elsewhere, the standout tracks may have been Brown's stomping 'Wrong' and the trio's ghostly cover of Buffy Sainte Marie's 'Co'dine'.
-Among the few missteps; Brown's 'Broken Day' was a little too sensitive singer/songwriter, while the band's cover of Jackie DeShannon's 'The Greener Isle' (good taste in outside material), came off as MOR (blame Shelby SIngleton's overwhelming string arrangement).
+Among the few missteps; Brown's 'Broken Day' was a little too sensitive singer/songwriter, while the band's cover of Jackie DeShannon's 'The Greener Isle' (good taste in outside material), came off as MOR (blame Shelby Singleton's overwhelming string arrangement).
 Unfortunately, the set generated little in the way of sales.
+Still, it's highly recommended !!!
+Far better than what a lot of the reviews would have you believe.
+This is one of those albums I pull out to hear on a regular basis.
+They really deserved to be remembers by a bigger crowd.

 "The 31st of February" track listing: